peiwren/CrystalsCollector-Game/README.md

 https://peiwren.github.io/CrystalsCollector-Game/

 ### `Description`
-Use the Math.random function to randomly assign a point value.
-And after each run, the crystal is dynamically created once again with different point values.
+Use the Math.random function to randomly assign values for both target number and crystal number.
+And after each run, the numbers are dynamically created once again with different point values.